top of page

 Nov 26, 2025: The DA serves Edward in jail with indictment for Tampering with Ankle Device

 Dec 1-13, 2025: Edward's public defender is assigned for the two new charges.
 She advises him to plead guilty in exchange for reduced sentencing.
-Edward studies the TCCP and Texas Penal Code (accessed by tablet in jail) and learns the indictments fail to allege an offense as a matter of law.
-His public defender tells him that he is wrong.
-She also tells him his Habeas Writ was not filed correctly and doubts he will even get a response.
+Edward studies the TCCP and Texas Penal Code (accessed by tablet in jail) and proves the indictments fail to allege an offense as a matter of law.
+His public defender disagrees.

 Dec 15, 2025: Edward requests a new public defender based on irreconcilable differences